awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A standalone [IAM](#IAM) [policy](#policy) that you can attach to multiple [user](#AWSUser)s, [group](#group)s, and [role](#role)s in your IAM [account](#account)\.
 Managed policies can either be AWS managed policies \(which are created and managed by AWS\) or customer managed policies \(which you create and manage in your AWS account\)\.

 **manifest**<a name="manifest"></a>
 When sending a *create job* request for an import or export operation, you describe your job in a text file called a manifest\.
-The manifest file is a YAML\-formatted file that specifies how to transfer data between your storage device and the AWS cloud\.
+The manifest file is a YAML\-formatted file that specifies how to transfer data between your storage device and the AWS Cloud\.

 **manifest file**<a name="manifest-file"></a>
 Amazon Machine Learning: The file used for describing batch predictions\.
 The manifest file relates each input data file with its associated batch prediction results\.
 It is stored in the Amazon S3 output location\.